 New York’s health commissioner, Howard Zucker, has urged medical marijuana patients to discuss alternatives with their doctors, although no sicknesses have been reported among patients in the state’s medical marijuana program.

 Black market marijuana products, which industry experts say are typically cheaper than legally sold items, are drawing increasing scrutiny.
 California, home to the largest legal marijuana market in the world, has a black market three times that size.
-Changes in the ingredients used in popular marijuana vaping devices in the state could be making people sick, according to experts in the legal and illicit cannabis markets, as well as doctors and health officials.
+Changes in the ingredients used in popular marijuana vaping devices in the state could be making people sick, according to experts of the legal and illicit cannabis markets, as well as doctors and health officials.
 They say black market operators are using more thickening agents to dilute THC oil because of a crackdown by state authorities that has made the oil scarcer on the black market.

 Are certain brands implicated?